openstax/webview/README.md

   ```

 4. Run `node prerenderer/prerenderer.js` in the command line to prerender pages for web crawlers that support 'escaped fragment'.
+(For deployment, use something like supervisord)

 ##### Quick Development Setup